muinmomin/PiCar/README.md

 ---

-Live camera feed from PiCar to website on laptop
+Live camera feed from PiCar to a website on the laptop
 ![livecamera](readmestuff/LiveCameraFeed.gif)

 Live camera feed from PiCar to phone